deep-ink-ventures/hookpoint-cli/README.md

-# Hookpoint CLI
+# Hookpoints CLI

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-yellow.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-The Hookpoint CLI is a powerful tool designed to streamline the integration of hook points in Substrate and ink! smart contracts.
+The Hookpoints CLI is a powerful tool designed to streamline the integration of hook points in Substrate and ink! smart contracts.
 With this CLI, developers can effortlessly bridge the gap between blockchain runtime and smart contract development, ensuring a cohesive and efficient workflow.

 ## Features